 There's no single answer that works for every site.
 We recommend browsing the various template-specific Gallery Pages to find one that appeals to you.
 If you find a template you love but aren't a fan of its Gallery Page, using Gallery Blocks is a great workaround.
-Or if you love the Gallery Page but want to include additional content, Gallery Blocks on a Regular Page is a great way to accomplish this.
+Or if you love the Gallery Page but want to include additional content, Gallery Blocks on a Layout Page is a great way to accomplish this.

 As a final note, when using either gallery, pay attention to the amount of content on the page.
 Large image files or excessive number of images can cause your site to load slowly.